aldengolab/big-data-crime-and-weather/README.md

 A big data system to handle weather and crime data | Final Project MPCS 53013 Big Data

 ### Summary
-This repo implements a [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) for a large-scale application that takes realtime weather and crime data, ingests it, then automatically running views of the data for users.
-I'm working on recovering the full implementation from the servers and will have the all the files, including raw Java files, here soon.
+The code in this repo implements a [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) to feed a large-scale data application that takes weather and crime data, ingests it to HDFS, then automatically runs batch views of the data for user availability while also allowing for real-time updates on the fly.

 You can see the Speed layer interface [here](http://104.197.248.161/agolab-crime-reports.html).
 Fair warning, it's not very pretty because of the time constraints placed on this project -- the effort was, necessarily, on the back end functionality.